neo4art/neo4art/README.md

 Luckily, technology can help us to do more complex analysis, such as sentiment analysis or colour analysis through which we can discover amazing stuff hidden behind every artwork.

 > _By connecting our system to the social networks, we could understand what people are discussing on the web.
-For example, if people that `like` D'Orsay Museum as you do, also `like` Marmottan Monet Museum, we could recommend another museum that you may not have ever heard.
+For example, if people that `like` D'Orsay Museum as you do, also `like` Marmottan Monet Museum, we could recommend another museum that you may not have ever heard._

-These are all examples of what we consider connections!
-A really powerful tool that can help us to explore art, by traversing it from different perspectives._
+These are all examples of what we consider connections: a really powerful tool that can help us to explore art, by traversing it from different perspectives.

 **The underlying technology we're going to use is [Neo4j](http://www.neo4j.org), the world's leading open-source graph database, which is ideal for managing interconnected data**.